imaidenB/InaHeartbeat/README.md

 These buttons do nothing in any other context.

+> [!IMPORTANT]
-Playing on Android requires connecting a controller via Bluetooth or USB.
+> Playing on Android requires connecting a controller via Bluetooth or USB.

 # Info